Candidate: Spitzenkandidat

 In German politics, the person at the head of an electoral list is called the Spitzenkandidat ("lead candidate").
 By convention, this means that this person (normally the party leader) will be elected to lead the government if their party wins the election.
 Various other countries with a parliamentary democracy have the same system.

 In 2014, the major groups represented in the European Parliament and the European Council agreed to apply this process to determine the next President of the European Commission, as a way of the Council "taking account of the results of the European Parliament election" as required by the Union treaties.
 This led to the appointment and confirmation of Jean-Claude Juncker.

-Presumptive candidate

-The term "presumptive candidate" or "prospective candidate" is sometimes used to describe a person who has not officially become a candidate but is considered very likely to in the future.
+In German federal elections, parties nominate a "Chancellor candidate".

+In the Roman Catholic Church

+Individuals who wish to be received into the membership of the Catholic Church who have been baptized in another mainstream Christian denomination are known as candidates; their reception into the Catholic Church is done through a profession of faith, followed by the reception of Holy Communion and Confirmation.
+In contrast, those persons who have never received the sacrament of baptism are, as a matter of Catholic canon law, considered non-Christians and if they are preparing to become a member of the Catholic Church (through the church process called the Christian Initiation of Adults, they are known as catechumens.